volandoo/LTDB/clients/go/DOCUMENTATION.md

 ## client.FetchLatestRecords(params)

 Retrieves the most recent record for every document in a collection, optionally scoping by document ID and minimum timestamp.
+The `Doc` field accepts either a literal document name or a `/regex/` string (e.g. `/device-.*/`) to match multiple documents server-side.

 ```go
 latest, err := client.FetchLatestRecords(fluxiondb.FetchLatestRecordsParams{